 What does AI building AI that process search results mean for marketers?

 Probably a lot, but at a minimum, I think it means Google cares a lot more about providing relevant results than we do.
-Instead of trying to crack the SEO code, we need to focus our energy and creativity on creating easy to understand, satisfying content that speaks to the interests, concerns and needs of our ideal audiences and answers common questions they ask.
+Instead of trying to crack the SEO code, we need to focus our energy and creativity on creating easy to understand, satisfying content.
+Content that speaks to the interests, concerns and needs of our ideal audiences and answers common questions they ask.

 Linkless Brand Mentions

 Search Engine Land suggested earlier this year that linkless mentions of brands could start to carry more weight.
 This is good news for marketers who work hard to create conversations about their brands online.
 Even if you don’t get a link back to your website, the mention of your brand on a variety of sites and social media platforms could help you show up in search.

 Google has been indicating for a while now that it will rank mobile versions of content above desktop versions for both mobile and desktop users.
 More people are accessing the Internet via their smartphones instead of desktops.
 This development means, at a minimum, that marketers need to make sure the brands they manage have mobile-friendly websites and content developed with mobile devices in mind.

 This trend is great news for marketers, who have long been concerned about delivering satisfying experiences to their audiences online.
 With search results becoming increasingly customized, it follows that UX is going to start playing a larger role in search than it has in the past.
 For marketers, this means that you should keep doing what you have been – analyze your website and get to know your users (and what they want) inside and out.